vladhc/rl-udacity/README.md

 This library allows storing results in the Google Cloud Platform.
 This is beneficial, when we want to use multiple VMs for training, or want to run training for a long period of time.

 ## Installation
-`install.sh` Will download all the environements.
+`install.sh` will download all the environements.
 Python libraries from the [Udacity RL project](https://github.com/udacity/deep-reinforcement-learning) should be installed beforehand.
 If you want to get other trained checkpoints from my storage bucket, you will also need the [gsutils](https://cloud.google.com/storage/docs/gsutil_install) tool for getting files from Google Cloud Platofrm.

 ## Training
 Training is done through iterations.
 Number of iterations is defined via the `iterations` parameter.